taiga-family/ng-web-apis/libs/speech/README.md

 />
 ```

-2. For speech recognition use `SpeechRecognitionService` in supporting browsers (only Chrome at this point)
+2. For speech recognition use `WaSpeechRecognitionService` in supporting browsers (only Chrome at this point)

 ## Operators

-`SpeechRecognitionService` provides access to speech recognition in familiar RxJS Observable model.
+`WaSpeechRecognitionService` provides access to speech recognition in familiar RxJS Observable model.
 To work with the
 stream there are certain operators included in this library:

 1. `confidenceAbove` to filter recognitions to desired level of confidence